striveFar/qmk_firmware/keyboards/handwired/void_ergo/keymaps/default/readme.md

-# The default keymap for void_ergo
+# The default keymap for the VOID Ergo S